How to Start Streaming in 6 Steps

 6. Streaming Channels

-In choosing your channel, you have to keep in mind who your audiences are.
-If it’s more on businessmen and professionals, you might want to opt for LinkedIn.
+When choosing your channel, you must consider your audience.
+If your channel is primarily for businessmen and professionals, you might want to opt for LinkedIn.
 If you’re a Gamer, Twitch is a good platform.

 Can you simulcast?
 Definitely.
 If you want to broadcast on multiple platforms, say Facebook, YouTube, and Twitch at the same time.
-Some software that you could use are:
+Popular tools for simulcasting include

 • Restream

-You can set your live stream to either public or private.
-Also, do not forget that you need to have a good internet connection to be successful in this field.
+You can set your live stream to public or private.
+Remember that you need a good internet connection to be successful in this field.

 See Also